randbrown/randbrown.github.io/_posts/2017-11-05-shepard-tone.markdown

 #### Notes

 <a id="fn1" href="#ref1">1.</a>: Linear scaling works sufficiently for this example.
 However, with frequency,
-our perception is not linear, so the glissando will sound like it rises faster as it gets higher.
+our perception is not linear, so the glissando will sound like it rises more slowly as it gets higher.
 To make a more even sounding glissando, logarithmic scaling could be used.

 <a id="fn2" href="#ref2">2.</a>: Similar to frequeny, we perceive loudness non-linearly.
 This means our